snowplow/snowbridge/docs/new_docs/concepts.md

 ### Transformations and filters

-Transformations are a process which can filter or transform the data in-flight.
-Filters are transformations which check for a filter condition - if the condition is satisfied, the filter will ack the message immediately and remove it from the queue for sending to the target.
-While we may sometimes refer to filters as a separate concept for more understandable documenation, within the codebase filters are conceptually a type of transformation.
+Transformations allow you to modify data on the fly before they're sent to the destination.
+There are a set of built-in transformations, specifically for use with [Snowplow](https://snowplow.io/) data (for example transforming Snowplow enriched events to JSON), You can also configure a script to transform your data however you require - for example if you need to rename fields or change a field's format.

-Transformations operate on a per-event basis, and are chained together in the order in which they're configured.
-It is generally advisable to place filters first where possible, for the most efficient configuration.
+It's also possible to exclude messages (ie. not send them to the target) based on a condition, by configuring a special type of transformation called a filter.
+(Technically then, filters are transformations, but we sometimes refer to them as a separate concept for clarity).
+Again there are built-in filters to apply to Snowplow data, or you can provide a script to do filter the data.

-The same type of transformation may be configured more than once - for example you may want to configure two filters to satisfy two different conditions.
+Transformations operate on a per-message basis, are chained together in the order configured, and the same type of transformation may be configured more than once.
+It is advisable to place filters first for performance reasons.
+When transformations are chained together, the output of the first is the input of the second, however transformations may not depend on each other in any other way.

-Transformations do not have an awareness of each others' state - so a filter cannot depend on the outcome of another filter, for example.
-Each transformation is a self-contained piece of logic which must determine its own outcome.
-More complex transformation and filtering logic may be instrumented via the custom Lua and JS scripting transformations.
-See the scripting transformation interface section for more detail.
+For example, if you have a built-in filter with condition A, and a filter with condition B, I may arrange them one after another, so that the data must satisfy A AND B. But you can't arrange them to satisfy A OR B - because the outcome of each must be determined on their own.

-// TODO: organisation of information - where's the best place to go detailed on scripting, and how should it be referred to here?
+The latter use case, and further nuanced use cases can, however, be achieved using scripting transformation.

 ### Custom Scripting transformations